Green Book (film): Criticism from Shirley's relatives

-Despite some praise, Shirley's relatives condemned the film because they thought it misrepresented the pianist's relationship with his family and they were not contacted by studio representatives until after development started.
+Shirley's relatives thought the film misrepresented the pianist's relationship with his family, and said they were not contacted by studio representatives until after development started.
 Shirley's brother, Maurice Shirley, said, "My brother never considered Tony to be his 'friend'; he was an employee, his chauffeur (who resented wearing a uniform and cap).
 This is why context and nuance are so important.
 The fact that a successful, well-to-do black artist would employ domestics that did NOT look like him, should not be lost in translation."
-However, his brother's statements are contradicted by audio recordings from the 2010 documentary "Lost Bohemia" which featured interviews with Don Shirley and Vallelonga.
-In one of them, Shirley said that "I trusted him implicitly.
-You see, Tony got to be, not only was he my driver.
+However, in audio recordings from the 2010 documentary "Lost Bohemia", Don Shirley said "I trusted him implicitly ... not only was he my driver.
 We never had an employer/employee relationship."
 The interviews also supported other events depicted in the film.

 Writer-director Peter Farrelly said that he was under the impression that there "weren't a lot of family members" still alive, that they did not take major liberties with the story, and that relatives of whom he was aware had been invited to a private screening for friends and family.
-Tony Vallelonga's son, Nick – and the film's co-writer – acknowledged that he was sorry that he had offended members of the Shirley family because he did not speak to them.
-He told Variety that "Don Shirley himself told me not to speak to anyone" and that Shirley "approved what I put in and didn't put in."
+Tony Vallelonga's son, Nick – the film's co-writer – acknowledged he was sorry that he had offended members of the Shirley family by not speaking to them.
+He told Variety: "Don Shirley himself told me not to speak to anyone" and that Shirley "approved what I put in and didn't put in."

-Actor Mahershala Ali apologized to Shirley's nephew Edwin Shirley III, saying that "I did the best I could with the material I had" and that he was not aware that there were "close relatives with whom I could have consulted to add some nuance to the character."
+According to Shirley's nephew Edwin Shirley III, actor Mahershala Ali called him to apologize, saying "I did the best I could with the material I had" and that he was not aware there were "close relatives with whom I could have consulted to add some nuance to the character."

-Don Shirley Trio cellist Jüri Täht (Oleg in the film) was still alive at the time the film premiered and he was surprised to see a stage of his life depicted in a movie.
-He did not know anything about the making of the film.
-He was deeply hurt by the fact that he was made a Russian in the film.
+Shirley's cellist Jüri Täht was surprised to see a stage of his life depicted in a movie, and that he had been replaced by a fictionalised version of himself (the character of Oleg).
+He was dismayed that Oleg was Russian in the film whereas he was an Estonian whose family had had to flee the USSR.

-Awards and nominations